-- Integration of TC Directory Hotlist in QAP menu (the TC wincmd.ini location must be set in Options).
+- QAP can integrate the content of the TC Directory Hotlist in a QAP sub menu (the TC wincmd.ini location must be set in Options).

-- The list of folders currently open in TC are *not* included in the Switch and Reopen a Folder QAP features.
-A new command in TC should make it possible in a future version.
+- The folders in currently active tabs in TC panes are automatically included in the Current Windows and Reopen a Folder QAP features.

 - More info here: Using Quick Access Popup with Total Commander.